Dublin Senior Hurling Championship

 The Dublin Senior Hurling Championship (Craobh Sinsear Iomána Átha Cliath) is an annual hurling competition organised by the Dublin County Board of the Gaelic Athletic Association (GAA) since 1887 for the top hurling clubs in County Dublin, Ireland.

 Sixteen clubs compete.
 Initially the teams are divided into four groups of four with the group matches being played from April to May with a break to accommodate the All-Ireland Championship and resume during August or September.
 The group stage is followed by a knock-out phase which takes place during the months of October and November.

 Sponsored by Go-Ahead, it is therefore officially known as the Go-Ahead Dublin Senior Hurling Championship.

 Since the establishment of the Dublin Senior Hurling Championship in 1887, a total of 26 clubs have won the tournament.
 Faughs have been the most successful club having won 31 titles.

+Na Fianna are the title holders having defeated Lucan Sarsfields 1-20 to 0-22 in the 2025 final.